Welcome to Squirrels Class

-We hope you had a restful and relaxing half term break.
-We are all looking forward to this term's work, as our topic is 'Life in the Freezer' Brrrr!
-We will be reading the well-known tale of 'The Snow Queen by Hans Christian Anderson' and writing a biography about the author.
-We will also be investigating the world's polar regions and its famous explorers.
-We might even have a go at some of the training techniques that an explorer has to go through...
+We hope you had a restful and relaxing Easter break.
+We are all looking forward to this term's work, as our topic is 'Our Local Area'.
+We will be reading 'Until I Met Dudley by Roger McCough' as it explains how everyday objects work in a fun and unusual way.
+We will also be investigating local maps and exploring East Hendred's history; plus why Wantage grew into the town it is today.
 Please look below at this term's topic web for more details.

-This term we will be focusing on gymnastics (Wednesdays) and tennis (Thursdays).
+This term we will be focusing on gymnastics, rugby and cross-country running with Miss Bush.
 Therefore we need our inside and outside kits, especially if the weather is cold.
 We must ensure that all of our kit is clearly labelled.
 Our P.E. days are Tuesday and Thursday.

 Our Mayan Lauch Day